All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Keep in mind there are many problems that can show up in Yorkies and not all are evident as puppies.

-Not all can be tested for but a reliable breeder who has the problem show up will not breed the parents again.
+Not all can be tested for, but a reliable breeder who has the problem show up will not breed the parents again.

-Generally it shows up before they're a year old but can happen at any time - dogs with this lose weight and appetite, are lethargic, sometimes dizzy and unstable and it can progress to vomiting, seizures.
+Generally it shows up before they're a year old but can happen at any time - dogs with this problem lose weight and appetite, are lethargic, sometimes dizzy and unstable and it can progress to vomiting, and seizures.

-It also can show itself through a prolonged recovery after being anesthetized.
+It can also show itself through a prolonged recovery after being anesthetized.

 A good Yorkie breeder will discuss the issue as well as other health issues such as MVD - Microvascular Hepatic Dysplasia - or LCP disease (Legg-Calve-Perthes disease).

-If you're showing then having your show dog conditioned and presented well is in the Yorkie Breeder's best interest also.
+If you're showing, then having your show dog conditioned and presented well is also in the Breeder's best interest.
 Their hard work is on display also!

-Your Yorkie Breeder can also be a great resource for tips on Yorkie grooming, feeding, health management and training issues.
+Your puppy Breeder can also be a great resource for tips on Yorkie grooming, feeding, health management and training issues.

 There is a great deal to learn and with any animal no one really knows it all, but it is an incredible help to have someone you can call.